Ill-posedness of the Dirichlet problem for 2D Lagrangian mean curvature equation: Proof of Theorem (2)

-We will solve the first system about $A$ together with a subsolution by seeking solutions to some Possion equations and the second system by constructing a sequence of adapted subsolutions via convex integration.
+We will solve the first system about $A$ together with a subsolution by seeking solutions to some Poisson equations and the second system by constructing a sequence of adapted subsolutions via convex integration.

 \begin{proof}[Proof of Theorem \ref{infity-sol} (2)] We separate the proof into four steps.